SDA-SE/cluster-image-scanner/docs/architecture/decisions/case-study-image-transfer.md

 ### Success :white_check_mark:

-All tests run as expected and therefore we can use this approach to transfer data between images and while follow the principle of least privileges.
+All tests run as expected and therefore we can use this approach to transfer data between images while following the principle of least privileges.

 #### Other possible approaches: